ublue-os/website/docs/images/bazzite/FAQ.md

 AMD/Intel Bazzite Desktop images have the `bazzite-arch` container preinstalled that can use the `pacman` package manager and has access to the [AUR](https://aur.archlinux.org/).

-There are pre-made `just` commands to create a container of operating systems.
-Ex: `just distrobox-fedora` to create a Fedora Linux Distrobox container to have access to `dnf`.
+There are pre-made `ujust` commands to create a container of operating systems.
+Ex: `ujust distrobox-fedora` to create a Fedora Linux Distrobox container to have access to `dnf`.
 Keep in mind that this is still a container, so dependencies and libraries from anything you install are not part of your host.

 [Full list of other distributions that work in Distrobox](https://github.com/89luca89/distrobox/blob/main/docs/compatibility.md#containers-distros).